 In such cases, a trial is not the only avenue.
 Before commencing legal proceedings, and even once they are engaged, it is still time to opt for the services of a mediator.
 The latter could resolve the conflict between co-owners or with the members of the board of directors.

 Conflicts within co-ownerships are not uncommon.
 They can arise between co-owners, in particular in the context of neighborhood annoyances (noise, abusive uses of the common portions) but also between the board of directors and the co-owners.
-They can be resolved amicably, for example through mediation, the judicial process or arbitration.
-In order to reduce court delays, the Code of Civil Procedure encourages amicable methods of dispute resolution, such as mediation, arbitration or conciliation.
+They can be resolved amicably, for example through mediation, or through the judicial process or arbitration.
+The Code of Civil Procedure encourages alternative methods of dispute resolution, such as mediation, arbitration or conciliation.
 It even obliges the parties to "consider" the use of private methods of prevention and settlement of their dispute before judicializing their dispute.
 These methods of settlement are in principle more user-friendly, accessible and expeditious.

 Most buyers attach great importance to an apartment area/price ratio.
 Therefore, before signing the deed of sale, take time to carefully measure the area of your unit.
 Discrepancies between what is shown on the plan provided at the signing of the preliminary contract, versus the actual area shown on the cadastral plan or the certificate of location are frequent.
 This difference can be explained by many factors listed in the factsheet entitled The Area of the Private Portion.